epfl-ada/ada-2023-project-ndlmada/docs/index.md

 # Conclusion and limitations
 Overall, People targets are more reached via category articles than via a social circle.
 However, does that mean we remember them more by their achievement?
 Not necessarily.
 In fact, in this analysis, there are many biases to consider.

-First at all, as mentioned above, the Wikispeedia game is based on only a fraction of the Wikipedia database.
+First of all, as mentioned above, the Wikispeedia game is based on only a fraction of the Wikipedia database.
 Maybe this reduction in the number of articles introduced a bias of selection.
 Furthermore, since the players can choose the source-target pairs, they tend to choose articles they know more about which do not reflect the common knowledge everybody will have about the celebrities.
 Also, it may be that the way the articles are constructed influences the choice of the players since lots of them want to play as fast as possible.
 Do short articles lead to wiser choices?
 Do people prefer to select links that are on a table summary, on a paragraph at the top of the page, or on a legend of an image?

 Lastly, something we must not forget is that Wikispeedia is a game.
 As for all games, some strategies are made to reach the goal more efficiently, so it might be a huge influence on the choice made by the players.
 Hence, people within this article selection are not reached through their social circle.
 They tend to be more selected by the domained they are known for.

-Regarding gender bias, we can first enlighten that the only category where parity is met is Actors_models_and_celebrity, while women are under-represented in other fields.
-Therefore, it’s hard to analyse a gender bias in the whole dataset.
-With the page rank, we can get a more general view by avoiding the target disparity problem.
-As a result of these analyses, we discovered that there is indeed a bias when choosing the article’s links to follow.
-To find a women’s page, the player will tend to pass by both men and women's pages, while to find a man’s page, it’s rare for the player to go through a woman’s page.
+Then regarding gender bias, through our analysis of the paths and their obtained PageRank we discovered that there is indeed a bias when choosing the links to follow in the game’s article.
+Indeed, to find a women’s page, the player will tend to pass by both men and women's pages, while to find a man’s page, it’s rare for the player to go through a woman’s page.
+As a final word, bad news : you should rather not show this to girls around the world as it doesn’t really show a good image of women and their recognition.
+But good news : you will be remembered for your accomplishments and not your famous best friend.
+So, if you have some free time on a weekend, don’t hesitate to write a page about a famous woman, and let’s break down this digital gender inequality.